 + sulfentrazone (post)

 |Preemergence: broadleaf weeds, such as chickweed, clover, henbit, bittercress, spurge, plantain & others.

 Postemergence: most broadleaf weeds.

 |isoxaben (pre) + (post) 2,4-D + dicamba + mecoprop (MCPP)

 |Note: These preemergence herbicides should only be applied to well-established turfgrass lawns.

 1 Application to St. Augustine may cause temporary discoloration.

 Pesticides are updated annually.
-Last updates were done on June 15, 2021 by Joey Williamson.
+Last updates were done on 7/22 by Barbara Smith.